Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

-After your students have gotten used to the movements in the song (perhaps after a couple of weeks), then you can add the hand sign for "jump" and the hand sign for "mother."
+After your students have gotten used to the movements in the song (perhaps after a few weeks), you can add the hand sign for jump and the hand sign for mother.
 These are easy for the children to learn.
-Don't tell them these are sign language motions—just use the signs each time the words are said.
+Don't tell them these are sign language motions—just use the signs each time you say those words.

 2. Use Yoga to Transition to the Floor

 Now that you have the students' attention with the song, how do you get them to sit down?
 This is often a challenge for teachers, but I've learned that if you make it the children's choice to sit, there will be no behavior problems.
 I have found that yoga is a great way to transition from the song to the floor.

 Here's how I use yoga:

 - After you have finished your song, sit down with your legs crossed.